TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box machine can accept connections from the Internet.
-Access to this machine is only allowed frommy Machines IP address.
+Access to this machine is only allowed from my personal machines IP address.

-I have created a rule in the Inbound Security Rules whitelisting my home machines IP only.
+I have created a rule in the Inbound Security Rules whitelisting my personal machines IP only.
 Machines within the network can only be accessed by the Jump-box

-The ELK server is logging Web 1, Web 2, and Web, 3 the data from the logging programs can only be accessed by using Public IP 13.67.186.145 and Private IP 10.4.0.4
+The ELK server is logging data from Web 1, Web 2, and Web, 3.
+The data from the logging programs can only be accessed by using:
+  - Public IP 13.67.186.145
+  - Private IP 10.4.0.4

 A summary of the access policies in place can be found in the table below.